Yes I’m writing about blueberries in October but surely you froze some of those beautiful berries you stocked up on this summer, right?

-Another great tea cake is my pear cake with olive oil.
+Another great cake made with olive oil is my pear cake with olive oil.

 For ease of browsing, here are all of my baking and dessert recipes and also my breakfast recipes, all in one place.
 Enjoy!